Rangers vs. Tigers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Nathan Eovaldi (6-2) for his 11th start of the season.
+- The Rangers will send Martin Perez (6-1) to the mound for his 11th start this season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his eighth consecutive quality start.

-- Eovaldi has 10 starts in a row of five innings or more.
+- Perez has three starts in a row of five innings or more.

 |Opponent